Increasing transparency and professionalism in the cocoa sector

 In the past six years, Transparence Cocoa has already made a positive impact on the sector.
 They have trained over 22,000 farmers in good agricultural practices and intend to train at least 60,000 in all.
-They have worked with 74 communities to help them gain access to water, healthcare, and schools, and they plan to increase that number to 100 by 2021.
+They have worked with 74 communities to help them gain access to water, healthcare, and schools, and they plan to increase that number to 100.
 Thanks to these efforts, CÉMOI can now trace 100% of its cocoa back to the cooperative that produced it.

 The impact of TechnoServe training

 TechnoServe has been one of the technical partners for Transparence Cacao since 2016.
 As part of the second step in Transparence Cacao’s approach, TechnoServe worked with sixteen affiliated cocoa cooperatives in Côte d’Ivoire to professionalize them and build their capacity.
 These sixteen cooperatives work in turn with CÉMOI and provide them with cocoa to make their chocolate.